fission-codes/rust-template/README.md

 ### Generating a Rust+Wasm Workspace Project

-The `rust+wasm` template is designed for generating a workspace containing both a rust native library, as well as one compiled for wasm and leveraging [wasm-pack][wasm-pack].
-We don't currently support any Javascript examples or frameworks that can use wasm NPM package explicitly, but this is on our radar.
+The `rust+wasm` template is designed for generating a workspace containing both a rust native library, as well as one compiled to Wasm and leveraging [wasm-pack][wasm-pack].
+We don't currently support any Javascript examples or frameworks that can use Wasm NPM package explicitly, but this is on our radar.

 ```console